zhanglj37/blcfa/README.md

 # f3: y1-y11(eatimate with lasso shrinkage) y12@1 y13 y14-y17(eatimate with lasso shrinkage)

 # make sure there are at least two identified loadings per factor (Chen et al., accepted)
-# Check Chen et al (accepted) for the details of this method

 blcfa_ly(filename, varnames, usevar, IDY, estimation = 'Bayes', ms = -9)
-# residual covariances were set at zero in "blcfa_ly" function

 ```